Niminem/ChromeDevToolsProtocol/README.md

 browser's user data will be stored.
 If an empty string is passed, a temporary directory will be created and used.
 - `portNo` parameter can be used to specify a port number for the browser to listen on.
-If `portNo` is 0, chrome will choose a random port.
+If `portNo` is 0, Chrome will choose a random port.
 - `headlessMode` parameter can be used to specify whether the browser should be launched in headless mode or not. `HeadlessMode.On` (the default) will launch the new version of Chrome headless mode (for Chrome >= v112). **Use `HeadlessMode.Legacy`